akhilthomas236/update-pull-request-action/README.md

 - Adds a comment to the pull request that triggered the workflow
 - Option to include timestamp in the comment
+- Uses a reliable composite action approach with bash scripting
 - Can be used in any workflow triggered by a pull request event

 ## Usage